Concordium/concordium-misc-tools/genesis-creator/README.md

 ```console
 genesis-creator assemble -- assemble-config.toml
 ```
-where `genesis-config.toml` is a TOML file specifying the genesis.
+where `assemble-config.toml` is a TOML file specifying the genesis.
 The TOML configuration file should specify
 - the protocol version
 - the foundation account
 - a path to a file with the genesis accounts